drewstaylor/satoshis-treasure-brute-forcer/README.md

 ```

--*Step 4)* Run the brute forcer script from your terminal, bash or CMD:
+- *Step 4)* Run the brute forcer script from your terminal, bash or CMD:

 Example